Lyudmila Kotesova: Biography

 After leaving Federation Council Kotesova resumed her legal practice in Vologda, where she founded "Lyudmila Kotesova and Partners" law firm.
 She also became a member of the liberal-leaning movement "Jurists for Rights and Decent Life".
 Prior to the 1999 Russian legislative election the movement joined Union of Right Forces bloc, and Kotesova again ran in the Vologda constituency as SPS candidate.
 She placed 3rd in the constituency with 9.93%.

 In 2003 Kotesova founded "Professional" Lawyers Bar in Moscow, which she also chairs until this day.
 Around this time Kotesova joined small Eurasian Party — Union of Patriots of Russia, which was founded by State Secretary of the Union of Russia and Belarus Pavel Borodin.
 The party became a founding member of the Great Russia – Eurasian Union electoral bloc to participate in the 2003 election.
 Kotesova initially ran in the Vologda constituency, but on 29 October she withdrew from the constituency and only ran in the party list, where she held No.4 position in North-Western regional group.
 Great Russia bloc won only 0.3% of the vote and failed to win any seats by proportional representation.

-In November 2022 Lyudmila Kotesova was a delegate at the 2022 Congress of People's Deputies of Russia, a conference of Pro-Ukraine former Russian elected officials, led by Gennady Gudkov and Ilya Ponomarev and held in Jabłonna, Poland.
-At the Congress Kotesova was also elected one of 11 member of the Executive Committee, alongside former State Duma members Gudkov, Ponomarev, Mark Feygin, Aleksandr Osovtsov, former Senior Policy Advisor to President Putin Andrey Illarionov, jurist Yelena Lukyanova, former municipal deputy Pyotr Tsarkov, activists Andrey Sidelnikov and Yelena Istomina, collaborationist Freedom of Russia Legion's combatant "Caesar".
+In November 2022 Lyudmila Kotesova was a delegate at the Congress of People's Deputies (2022), a conference of Pro-Ukraine former Russian elected officials, led by Gennady Gudkov and Ilya Ponomarev and held in Jabłonna, Poland.
+At the Congress Kotesova was also elected one of 11 member of the executive committee, alongside former State Duma members Gudkov, Ponomarev, Mark Feygin, Aleksandr Osovtsov, former Senior Policy Advisor to President Putin Andrey Illarionov, jurist Yelena Lukyanova, former municipal deputy Pyotr Tsarkov, activists Andrey Sidelnikov and Yelena Istomina, collaborationist Freedom of Russia Legion's combatant "Caesar".
 Kotesova was also the only former Federation Council member, who took part in the conference.
+At the 27–28 June 2023 Congress Kotesova was not reelected to the executive committee.